bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 Bedrock Linux 1.0beta2 Nyla's system for managing firmware is particularly weak at the moment.
-While everything one would need should be possible to do, there is a bit of additional manual work required in compassion traditional distros.
+While everything one would need should be possible to do, there is a bit of additional manual work required in comparison traditional distros.
 This is a known issue which should hopefully be resolved in future Bedrock Linux releases.